 Advanced Flow Management

-Are you tired of using lots of bridges to make that damn liquid flow the right way?
+Are you tired of using many bridges to make that damn liquid flow the right way?
 Do you want a more convenient way to manage where it flows and in what order?
 Then this mod is for you!

-Advanced Flow Management(or AFM for short) gives you the ability to change the flow direction & priority in just one click.
-It also gives you a better understanding of the network’s state by visualising the flow directions in the overlay.
-It works for both liquid and gas conduits.
+Advanced Flow Management, or AFM for short, gives you the ability to change the flow direction & priority in just one click.
+It also gives you a better understanding of the network’s state by visualizing the flow directions in the overlay.
+It works identically for both liquid and gas conduits.

-• flow directions visualisation in liquid & gas overlays
+• flow directions visualization in liquid & gas overlays

 • ability to switch flow directions